 |% women life peers appointed||23%||29%||34%||40%||33%|

 (Source: House of Lords Library data)

 England cricket captains

 Press coverage has noted the inclusion of former cricketer Ian Botham, who sits as a Crossbencher.
 He is not the first former England cricket captain to be given a life peerage.
 Colin Cowdrey, men’s captain intermittently 1959–69, was created Lord Cowdrey of Tonbridge in 1997 and sat as a Conservative.
 David Sheppard was men’s captain in 1954, created Lord Sheppard of Liverpool in 1998.
 He was a Labour peer.
 Rachael Heyhoe Flint was women’s captain 1966–78, created Baroness Heyhoe Flint in 2011.
 She sat as a Conservative.

 Reaction to the new peerages

-The Lord Speaker, Lord Fowler, said that the appointments were “a lost opportunity” to reduce the size of the House to its target of 600 members.
-In 2017, the House of Lords endorsed the recommendations of the Lord Speaker’s committee on the size of the House, which had recommended a “two-out, one-in” system of departures to new appointments.
+The Lords Speaker, Lord Fowler, said that the appointments were “a lost opportunity” to reduce the size of the House to its target of 600 members.
+In 2017, the House of Lords endorsed the recommendations of the Lords Speaker’s Committee on the Size of the House, which had recommended a “two-out, one-in” system of departures to new appointments.
 Following the publication of the committee’s report, the then Prime Minister, Theresa May, said that she would “continue with the restraint which I have exercised to date” in making new appointments.
-The Lord Speaker said that the new appointments by Boris Johnson were “a massive policy u-turn”, representing the “abandonment of an established policy” to reduce the size of the House.
+The Lords Speaker said that the new appointments by Boris Johnson were “a massive policy u-turn”, representing the “abandonment of an established policy” to reduce the size of the House.

 The Government has said that it remains committed to reducing the size of the House to the 600 member target.